Rich and Creamy Peppermint Chocolate Truffles are made with just 5 simple ingredients! So easy and perfect for homemade holiday gifts!

 For the Chocolate Coating:

 - Fill a medium pot one-third full with water and bring it to a low simmer over medium heat.
 Place a heatproof bowl that will fit on top of the pan snugly, but will not touch the simmering water, on top of the pan.
 Reduce the heat to low and add two-thirds of the chopped chocolate into the bowl over the pot.
-Heat until the chocolate is completely melted, stirring occasionally with a silicon spatula.
+Heat until the chocolate is completely melted, stirring occasionally with a silicone spatula.
 Once the chocolate is completely melted, remove the pan from the heat - keeping the bowl on top of the pan - and stir in the reserved chocolate.

 - Right before dipping, pour the melted chocolate into a liquid measuring cup.